HugoOlsson/sighted-app/readme.md

 To build a client for a language, see the current implementations to build something equivalent, which should be pretty quick, or make bindings from the current Rust client to your preferred language.

 Built by Hugo Olsson (internet alias Carl Hugo) ❤️.

+## Marks

+- [1]: With softly chronological it means that the prints will be stored in chronological order, but if using GROUP_IDs, then a print might be added to a group that isn't strictly the latest in the timeline (but still latest version of that group), and thus only "softly chronological".